France–Romania relations: France and Independent Romania

 In the second half of the 19th century, France and French ideas played a central role in the formation of the Romanian nation state.
 French Emperor Napoleon III actively supported the unification of the principalities of Moldavia and Wallachia in 1859, which is considered the founding of the modern Romanian state.
 In 1860, the French Emperor sent a French military mission to Romania.
 Leading French intellectuals such as Jules Michelet and Edgar Quinet campaigned for Romania's independence from the Ottoman Empire, which was declared in 1877.
 The first Romanian constitution of 1866 was largely based on the French model.
 The counties of Romania were also modeled on the French départements.
 After the Congress of Berlin in 1878, which recognized Romania sovereignty internationally, diplomatic relations started at legation level on 20 February 1880, with Mihail Kogălniceanu appointed as the first plenipotentiary minister of Romania in Paris.
 Close cultural ties existed in the following decades: the Romanian elite cultivated the French language, and King Carol I held audiences and even a crown council in French in 1914.
 In Bucharest, French was widely spoken among the educated classes and several French newspapers were published, earning the capital the nickname “Little Paris.”
-In 1896, the French Institute was founded in Bucharest, which subsequently became France's most important cultural mission abroad.
+In 1896, the French Institute was founded in Bucharest, which subsequently became one of France's most important cultural mission abroad.